 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

-Use Arabic, in 4 skills (Listening, Reading, Speaking and Writing), with a proficiency equivalent to lower A1 level (Basic User) on the Common European Framework of Reference for Languages (CEFR).
+Use Arabic with a proficiency equivalent to A1 level (Basic User) on the Common European Framework of Reference for Languages (CEFR).
 See the table below for reference.